PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-22 11:04:51
+Last updated: 2024-04-22 11:05:25
-Random Quote: I think mothers and fathers made up the gods because they wanted their children to sleep through the night.  -  Davos Seaworth
+Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre